kittawat-thongpud/ROS2-Displacement-Estimation-Based-on-Inertial-Measurement-Unit-IMU-Data/README.md

 The key achievements of this project include:
 - **Noise Reduction**: The application of a Butterworth low-pass filter significantly improved the signal-to-noise ratio in the accelerometer data.
-- **Drift Mitigation**: ZUPT and Kalman filtering helped to minimize the effects of drift, a common issue in IMU-based displacement estimation.
+- **Drift Mitigation**: ZUPT and EKF | UKF helped to minimize the effects of drift, a common issue in IMU-based displacement estimation.
 - **Real-time Performance**: The use of ROS2 enabled efficient data processing and visualization of displacement estimates in real time.

 ### **Future Work**